 And here’s the background information that never made it into the post:

-Neil and Patty Norman from central Florida had contacted me though my wicker and chair caning column at AllExperts.com about an old wicker set they just purchased for $20!
+Neil and Patty Norman from central Florida had contacted me through my wicker and chair caning column at AllExperts.com (*update-closed 2017) about an old wicker set they just purchased for $20!

 Patty later mentioned that she and Neil were big-time bargain hunters although, they had just started collecting a few months before.
 They were trying to raise money for a family reunion cruise for Patty’s mom who was turning 80.
 They had three months to raise the $1,200 and were well on their way to achieving their goal, when they stumbled on this wicker set.